ralph-bergmann/HttpTools/packages/http_client_logger/README.md

 # http_client_logger

 A flexible HTTP logging interceptor for Dart and Flutter applications that provides configurable logging levels for HTTP requests and responses.
+Features unique request ID tracking for easy debugging of concurrent requests.

 ## Performance Considerations